Guest Post – from All Creation

 AllCreation.org is a local Austin blog that examines today’s biodiversity and environmental challenges through an interfaith/spirituality lens.
 This post is part of a series, showcasing environmental sermons and words of wisdom from prominent faith and spiritual leaders in Texas.
-This blog post was written by Rev. Tom Vandestadt, of the Congregational Church of Austin, UCC.
+This blog post is written by Linda Thompson, from the First Baptist Church in Austin.
+It is a faith-based reflection on Elizabeth Kolbert’s popular book, The Sixth Extinction.